Dean, College of Humanities

-Prior to coming to the University of Arizona in 2010, Dr. Durand was Professor of French, English, and Film Media, and Head of French and Francophone Studies at the University of Rhode Island.
-His interests include the contemporary novel (France, Brazil, and US), French Cinema, Hip-Hop Culture, and Cultural and Literary Theory and Criticism.
+Prior to coming to the University of Arizona in 2010, Dean Durand was Professor of French, English, and Film Media, and Head of French and Francophone Studies at the University of Rhode Island.
+His interests include the contemporary novel (France, Brazil, and US), French Cinema, Hip-Hop Culture, Jorge Amado, and Recruiting and Promoting Strategies for the Humanities, Professional Development and Mentoring.
 He has authored and edited four books: Black, Blanc, Beur.
 Rap Music and Hip-Hop Culture in the Francophone World (Scarecrow Press, 2002), Un Monde Techno.
-Nouveaux espaces électroniques dans le roman français des années 1980 et 1990 (Weidler, 2004), Novels of the Contemporary Extreme (Continuum, 2006) co-edited with Naomi Mandel, and Frédéric Beigbeder et ses doubles (Rodopi, 2008).
+Nouveaux espaces électroniques dans le roman français des années 1980 et 1990 (Preface by Marc Augé) (Weidler, 2004), Novels of the Contemporary Extreme (Continuum, 2006) co-edited with Naomi Mandel, and Frédéric Beigbeder et ses doubles (Rodopi, 2008).

-He is currently working on several projects including several articles and chapters and a solo book project on Brazilian novelist Jorge Amado tentatively entitled The French Jorge Amado.
-Dr. Durand's teaching and research are closely linked because they feed each other.
+He is currently working on several projects including several articles and chapters and two book projects on Brazilian novelist Jorge Amado (The French Jorge Amado) and on hip-hop (Hip Hop en Français: An Exploration of Hip Hop Culture in the Francophone World).
+Dean Durand's teaching and research are closely linked because they feed each other.
 Durand believes in presenting his students with a practical aspect of everything they learn.
 It is especially important in literature because it shows students how useful reading, writing, analytical skills, and the manipulation of fiction and reality are in any job.
-For example, some of his students designed and maintain the official web sites of French and Belgian novelists Marie Darrieussecq and Jean-Philippe Toussaint in collaboration with the authors.
-Others animated public electronic fora on the web that allowed them to dialogue with several of the novelists read in class (such as Frédéric Beigbeder, François Bon, Benoît Duteurtre, Annie Ernaux, Anne Garréta, François Maspero, and Jean-Philippe Toussaint).
-In addition, Dr. Durand especially enjoys serving as advisor or committee member for theses and dissertations.
-He has directed and is currently directing two Ph.D. dissertations in English and several Senior Honors theses as well as an M.A. thesis in Spanish.
-He has served on numerous committees for M.A. candidates in Spanish and for Ph.D. candidates in English, French, and Marketing.
+In addition, Durand especially enjoys serving as advisor or committee member for theses and dissertations.

 Ph.D., University of North Carolina at Chapel Hill, 1999